What do the auroras sound like? When is the best time to see the auroras at Levi?

 to stop and breathe fresh air – and look up at the sky!
 At Levi you can already see

-the auroras starting at the beginning of August.
+the auroras starting at the end of August.

 The Northern Lights, or Aurora Borealis are one of the most compelling natural

 phenomena of the year.
 To see this phenomenon, it needs to be sufficiently dark;

 thus, the auroras begin their marvellous dance across the northern sky when the